Methodology

 3 · Surface weights

 The five AI shopping surfaces don't contribute equally to the overall score.
-Weights reflect how much of each surface's behavior is public-crawl-verifiable today — Google UCP and Schema.org carry the heaviest weight because most of their conformance is observable from the public web.
+Weights reflect how much of each surface's behavior is public-crawl-verifiable today — Google UCP carries the heaviest weight because most of its conformance is observable from the public web.

 | Surface | Weight | Spec pinned to |